peteroupc/peteroupc.github.io/graphicsapi.md

 For example, Borland Graphics Interface supports raster and vector fonts (called "bit-mapped" and "stroked" fonts in _Turbo C User's Guide_, chapter 8), while Windows CE 2.0 supports raster and outline fonts (Christiansen).

-In most cases in the 1990s and earlier, glyphs were drawn unsmoothed and in a single color.
-(Windows 98 supported smoothing the glyphs of outline fonts when the text size is large enough.)
+In most cases in the 1990s and earlier, glyphs were drawn unsmoothed and in a single color.[^12]

 Text rendering need not be supported by either API mentioned previously, since the needs of applications in supporting writing systems and languages vary, as do approaches to rendering text.
 Moreover, the conversion of text to glyphs and the positioning of such glyphs is often nontrivial.
 If text rendering is supported, glyph smoothing is optional.